Metallic hydrogen: Superconductivity

 In 1968, Neil Ashcroft suggested that metallic hydrogen might be a superconductor, up to room temperature (290 K).
 This hypothesis is based on an expected strong coupling between conduction electrons and lattice vibrations.

-This may have actually been confirmed as of early 2019; metallic hydrogen has been made at least twice in the laboratory, and a 250K Meissner effect has been tentatively observed but not independently verified by Silvera et al. and a team in France.

 As a rocket propellant

-Metastable metallic hydrogen may have potential as a highly efficient rocket propellant, with a theoretical specific impulse of up to 1700 seconds (for reference, the current most powerful chemical rocket propellants have an I_{sp} less than 500), although a metastable form suitable for mass-production and conventional high-volume storage may not exist.
-Another significant issue is the heat of the reaction, which at over 6000 K is too high for any known engine materials to be used.
-This would necessitate diluting the metallic hydrogen with water or liquid hydrogen, a mixture that would still provide a significant performance boost from current propellants.
+Metastable metallic hydrogen may have potential as a highly efficient rocket propellant; the metallic form would be stored, and the energy of its decompression and conversion to the diatomic gaseous form when released through a nozzle used to generate thrust, with a theoretical specific impulse of up to 1700 seconds (for reference, the current most efficient chemical rocket propellants have an I_{sp} less than 500 s), although a metastable form suitable for mass-production and conventional high-volume storage may not exist.
+Another significant issue is the heat of the reaction, which, at over 6000 K, is too high for any known engine materials to be used.
+This would necessitate diluting the metallic hydrogen with water or liquid hydrogen, a mixture that would still provide a significant performance boost over current propellants.